PipeWire/wireplumber/docs/rst/policies/software_dsp.rst

    }

-This will match any sinks with the UCM HiFi Speaker profile set that are associated with cards containing the string "WeirdHardware" at the start of their name.
+This will match any sinks with the UCM HiFi Speaker profile set or cards containing the string "WeirdHardware" at the start of their name.